letheanVPN/blockchain/README.md

 # Lethean Network—Ethics, Encoded.

+> We are building upto a mainnet launch in 2026, documentation written as if mainnet is live.

 A buildkit for deploying confidential information networks and commerce systems with immutable auditability.

 Free for commercial, private, and patent use, self-host or join the community-run network that guarantees participant sovereignty by design.